- About Standard Development

-Behavioral Health Center of Excellence (BHCOE) works to strengthen the nation’s use of Applied Behavior Analysis by facilitating the development of technically sound Applied Behavior Analysis standards and by promoting the adoption of those standards by the Applied Behavior Analysis community.
+Behavioral Health Center of Excellence (BHCOE) works to strengthen the nation’s use of Applied Behavior Analysis (ABA) by facilitating the development of technically sound ABA standards and by promoting the adoption of those standards by the ABA community.

-These standards are written documents that define minimum requirements, best practices, standard protocols, and other guidance to help ensure that the outcomes of applied behavior analysis are reliable and effective.
+These standards are written documents that define minimum requirements, best practices, standard protocols, and other guidance to help ensure that the outcomes of ABA services are reliable and effective.

 BHCOE is accredited by the American National Standards Institute (ANSI), and BHCOE’s standard-setting subject matter experts serve on the BHCOE Commission.
 The BHCOE Commission members represent a variety of stakeholders including government agencies, faculty, clinicians, consumer-advocates, payers, employers and administrators.